Sumatriptan

 What is Sumatriptan?

-How does Sumatriptan work?
+How Does Sumatriptan Work?

-What are the benefits of using Sumatriptan?
+What Are the Benefits of Using Sumatriptan?

-• Throbbing headache pain
+• Throbbing migraine headaches

 • Feeling or being sick

-• Sensitivity to light or sound
+• Sensitivity to bright lights or loud sounds

 • Swallow the tablet whole with a glass of water.